-- Ensure the school puts the policy into practice and develops detailed procedures and effectively implements with partners. - Liaise between interested parties including child, school staff, SENCO, pastoral support staff, teaching assistants, school nurses, parents/carers, governors, the school health service, the Local Authority and local emergency care services and seek advice when necessary. - Ensure every aspect of the policy is maintained even if they are not the governing body's nominated staff member. - Ensure that information held by the school is accurate and up-to-date and that there are good information sharing systems in place using a child's Individual Healthcare Plan. - Ensure a child's confidentiality. - Access quality assured training, support the development needs of staff and arrange for them to be met via formally commissioned arrangements. - Ensure all supply teachers and new staff are briefed and understand the medical conditions policy. - Delegate a staff member to check the expiry date of medicines kept at school and maintain the school medical register. - Monitor and review the policy at least once a year, with input from parents/carers, including healthcare professionals) and update according to 6 review recommendations and recent local and national guidance and legislation. - In partnership with the parent/carer, have joint responsibility for the safe travel of the child. - Recruit staff to deliver against all Individual Health Plans and make sure all staff are appropriately insured (see Section 8).
+- Ensuring the school puts the policy into practice and develops detailed procedures and effectively implements with partners. - Liaising between interested parties including child, school staff, SENCO, pastoral support staff, teaching assistants, school nurses, parents/carers, governors, the school health service, the Local Authority and local emergency care services and seek advice when necessary. - Ensuring every aspect of the policy is maintained even if they are not the governing body's nominated staff member.

+- Ensuring that information held by the school is accurate and up-to-date and that there are good information sharing systems in place using a child's Individual Healthcare Plan. - Ensuring a child's confidentiality. - Accessing quality assured training, support the development needs of staff and arrange for them to be met via formally commissioned arrangements. - Ensuring all supply teachers and new staff are briefed and understand the medical conditions policy. - Delegating a staff member to check the expiry date of medicines kept at school and maintain the school medical register. - Monitoring and reviewing the policy at least once a year, with input from parents/carers, including healthcare professionals) and update according to 6 review recommendations and recent local and national guidance and legislation. - In partnership with the parent/carer, have joint responsibility for the safe travel of the child. - Recruiting staff to deliver against all Individual Health Plans and make sure all staff are appropriately insured (see Section 8).